The Best Bitcoin Futures Exchanges of 2018

 So what’s good?
 Perhaps the best argument for choosing OKEX over Bitmex is that each token’s future market is collateralized and settled in that token rather than bitcoin.
 For those looking to hedge non-bitcoin cryptoasset holdings, this might be a more convenient mechanism.
 And you will not find any other exchange offering higher volumes in these alternative assets.
 And bitcoin futures volume, though surpassed now by bitmex, is head and shoulders above anyone else in the market.

 On the flip side, OKEX no longer has superior liquidity to Bitmex, so there is little reason to suffer through the account verification process.
 OKEX is a global exchange, but very much an East Asian product.
 If you have problems with verification specifically, or your account in general, the customer support often gets a bit lost in translation to put it mildly.

 Deribit is the Top Options Platform, also has Decent Futures Exchange

-Deribit is bitcoin's first and largest options trading platform, with a solid bitcoin futures offering as well.
+Deribit is bitcoin's first and largest options trading platform, with a solid bitcoin futures and spot market offering as well.
 US traders welcome.

 - US traders are warmly accepted